 Section 1.
 General Membership Provisions

-Membership in the PMI® NL Chapter requires membership in PMI®.
+Membership in the PMI® NL Chapter

+requires membership in PMI®.
 The PMI® NL Chapter shall not accept as members any individuals who have not been accepted as PMI® members.

-Membership in this organization is voluntary and shall be open to any eligible person interested in furthering the purposes of the organization.
+Membership in this organization shall be open to any eligible person interested in furthering the purposes of the organization.
 Membership shall be open to all eligible persons without regard to race, creed, color, age, sex, marital status, national origin, religion, or physical or mental disability.

 Members shall be governed by and abide by the PMI® Bylaws and by the Bylaws of the PMI® NL Chapter and all policies, procedures, rules and directives lawfully made thereunder, including but not limited to the PMI® Code of Conduct.

-All members shall pay the required PMI® and PMI® NL Chapter membership dues to PMI® and in the event that a member resigns or their membership is revoked for just cause, membership dues shall not be refunded by PMI® or the PMI® NL Chapter.
+All members shall pay the required PMI® and PMI® NL Chapter membership dues to PMI® and in the event that a member resigns, or their membership is revoked for just cause, membership dues shall not be refunded by PMI® or the PMI® NL Chapter.

 Membership in the PMI® NL Chapter shall terminate upon the member’s resignation, failure to pay dues or expulsion from membership for just cause.